-We incurred a net loss of \$3,541,000 for the quarter ended June 30, 2009.
-At June 30, 2009 our accumulated deficit amounted to \$112,346,000.
-At June 30, 2009, our working capital amounted to \$1,430,000.
+We incurred a net loss of \$6,780,000 for the nine months ended December 31, 2009.
+At December 31, 2009 our accumulated deficit amounted to \$115,585,000.
+At December 31, 2009, our working capital amounted to \$5,165,000.

-We currently anticipate that our cash and cash equivalents, the proceeds we received from the July 30, 2009 registered direct offering and revenues we expect to generate will be sufficient to meet our anticipated cash requirements to continue sales and marketing and some research and development through June 30, 2010.
+We currently anticipate that our cash and cash equivalents, the proceeds we received from the July 30, 2009 registered direct offering, proceeds we received from the exercise of common stock purchase warrants and option exercises and revenues we expect to generate will be sufficient to meet our anticipated cash requirements to continue sales and marketing and some research and development through December 31, 2010.
 However, in order to execute our Microcyn product development strategy and to penetrate new and existing markets, we may need to raise additional funds, through public or private equity offerings, debt financings, corporate collaborations or other means.
 We have implemented cost cutting initiatives while continuing to increase revenue in an effort to reach cash breakeven.
-We may raise additional capital to pursue its product development initiatives and penetrate markets for the sale of its products.